 Using Private Repositories

-Create an SSH deployment key for the repository with the ability to clone.
+Generate an SSH deployment key for the repository, granting it the ability to clone.

-Create a Kubernetes secret in the namespace containing the SSH private key.
+Create a Kubernetes secret within the namespace, housing the SSH private key.

-Update the Terraform module configuration resource, setting the
+Update the Terraform module configuration resource, specifying the

 spec.auth.name: [NAME]